Oneanonly123/Netflix-Clone/README.md

 # Netflix-Clone

 Hi! _This is a front-end clone of netflix, using React.
-It isnt an exact clone, but I tried to replicate most of the styles and functionality.
+It isnt an exact clone, but I tried to replicate most of the styles and functionality , also it is fully responsive.

 ## Screenshots